Hyperfoil/Horreum/docs/site/content/en/docs/Tutorials/grafana/index.md

    and `{"version":"1.2.3","txRate":2000}` will add the `txRate=2000` requirement.

 > curl --query-param "filter={\"version\":\"1.2.3\",\"txRate\":2000}" <horreum>:/api/test/{id}/labelValues

+Grafana offers a multi-select option for variables.
+This sends the options as an array when using `json` encoding.
+Horreum will default to looking for a label with an array value instead of any value in the array.
+Adding the `multiFilter=true` query parameter allows Horreum to also look for any value in the array and supports Grafana mulit-select.

+> curl --query-param "multiFilter=true" --query-param "filter={\"count\":[1,2,4,8]}" <horreum>:/api/test/{id}/labelValues

 2. provide a json path (an extractor path from labels) that needs to evaluate to true